6 Types of Leading Questions with Examples and Tips

 Firstly, let’s get started with the answer to the question: what are leading questions?

-To be more specific, a leading question is one that leads respondents toward a particular answer.
+A leading question is one that leads respondents toward a particular answer.
 By providing unnecessary information or suggesting the desired answer, they make it hard for respondents to give an unbiased response.

-What are the examples of leading questions?
+What are some examples of leading questions?

 Well, a business may ask leading questions in order to increase the number of responses toward a particular goal.
 For example, if you worked at a renowned bank and wanted more customers to sign up for a new loan product, here’s a leading question example you would ask: